VA loans are guaranteed by the U.S. Department of Veterans Affairs (VA) to eligible veterans for the purchase or refinance of a home

-A jumbo loan, also called a non-conforming loan, is a home mortgage loan that allows financing for loan amounts that exceeds the maximum $424,100.
-Since home prices for larger or luxury homes can often exceed this amount, this loan might be perfect for the house of your dreams.
-A jumbo loan is your best (or only) option if you need to borrow between $424,100 and $3,000,000 for a home purchase or refinance, and are looking for higher but flexible rates and terms and no pre-payment penalties.
+A jumbo loan, also called a non-conforming loan, is a home mortgage loan that allows financing for loan amounts that exceeds the maximum $453,101.* Since home prices for larger or luxury homes can often exceed this amount, this loan might be perfect for the house of your dreams.
+A jumbo loan is your best (or only) option if you need to borrow between $453,101 and $3,000,000 for a home purchase or refinance, and are looking for higher but flexible rates and terms and no pre-payment penalties.
 With the fluctuating market, jumbo home mortgage loans do call for stricter requirements than in years past, but still follow a similar process that a typical loan would.
-You will generally need a 20% down payment and will be able to potentially receive lower fixed or adjustable rates offering flexibility for financing with a bigger loan.
+You will generally need a 20% down payment and could potentially receive lower fixed or adjustable rates offering flexibility for financing with a bigger loan.

 You must consider that you are looking at higher interest rates, but also recognize that a jumbo loan provides the convenience of one loan for the entire amount you are looking to borrow instead of several loans.
 Plus, you can add extra features such as interest-only payments or temporary buy-downs.